Explore our most up to date guidance and information for trainees during the COVID-19 pandemic.

 The GMC have extended the deadline for the submission of curricula and we have updated our information about the curricula review.

-We hope to hold the Trainees’ Conference the 2 and 3 September 2020 following advice on COVID-19.
+We hope to hold the Trainees’ Conference on the 2 and 3 September 2020 following advice on COVID-19.

 We appreciate as we face the COVID-19 coronavirus pandemic that work place based assessments are unlikely to be able to be prioritised by trainees and trainers in demanding clinical situations where patient care is needing to take precedence.